 James is a radio futurologist - a writer, consultant and public speaker on radio’s future.
 He is also Managing Director of media.info, the media information website.

 James has worked in radio since 1989 as an award-winning copywriter, presenter, and internet strategist.
 In 2001 he joined the original Virgin Radio in London, where he was Digital Media Director: launching the world’s first streaming radio smartphone app in March 2005.
 In 2007 he joined the BBC to work on the BBC iPlayer for radio, achieving a dramatic increase in the service’s audio quality, and being part of the team that laid the foundations for the UK Radioplayer.
-Since leaving the BBC in 2009, he has worked for a variety of businesses, including the receiver manufacturer Pure, UK Radioplayer and Radioplayer Worldwide, Futuri Media, HD Radio, talkSPORT, and a variety of European media companies; helping them focus on the benefits and challenges that new platforms bring to their business.
+Since leaving the BBC in 2009, he has worked for a variety of businesses, including the receiver and silicon manufacturers Pure and Frontier Silicon, UK Radioplayer and Radioplayer Worldwide, Futuri Media, talkSPORT and Vista Radio, as well as a variety of media companies in Europe, North America, Asia and Australia; helping them focus on the benefits and challenges that new platforms bring to their business.

 He is one of the organisers of Next Radio, the UK radio ideas conference each September, and has worked with the world’s largest radio conference, Radiodays Europe, since its inception.
-He writes for publications including his own media.info, AllAccess, Australia’s radioinfo.com.au, Radioszene, the Radio Magazine and Radio World International.
+He writes for publications including his own media.info, AllAccess, Australia’s radioinfo.com.au, Radio Assistant, Radioszene, Radio Magazine and Radio World International.